cessda/cessda.metadata.harvester/readme.md

 ## About

 The cessda.eqb.harvester is a microservice for harvesting metadata made available by third parties using the  Open Archives Initiatives Protocol for Metadata Harvesting.
+Please refer to https://www.openarchives.org/OAI/openarchivesprotocol.html for details.
 It can be run standalone as a spring boot application or in a docker environment.

 ## Configuration
 The following properties are related to the harvesting process and extend the standard spring boot properties.